den01-hnc-2020/python-login/README.md

 ## Step 4 - Over to you

 Please feel free to continue to edit the code and improve its usability and security.

 There are plenty of additional things you could try to implement, including wrapping the script in a Flask server, checking for multiple login attempts and a facility to reset a password.
-What else can you make the code do?
+What else can you make this code do?

 ## Contact